tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-testnets.md

 > You may start baking with as little as 1000 XTZ if you configure additional sources:
 >
 > * Set baking over staking multiplier to 5X + secure 5000 XTZ from stakers, OR
-> * Secure 10000 XTZ from delegators (each delegated XTZ counts as 0.5 towards the security deposit), OR
+> * Secure 15,000 XTZ from delegators (each delegated XTZ counts as ≈0.33 towards the security deposit per Paris protocol), OR
-> * Combine: 1000 XTZ + 2000 XTZ from stakers + 6000 XTZ from delegators
+> * Combine: 1000 XTZ + 2000 XTZ from stakers + 9000 XTZ from delegators

 ### Import your DAL attester profile